riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

   male board members (e.g. Tim and Rob) were difficult to tell apart.
 - I'd like to thank GiveWell for being transparent enough to release (most of) the audio of their board meetings.
-As far as I know, this is quite a rare thing to do for an organization.
+As far as I know, this is quite a rare thing to do for an organization (though I would love to find similar recordings for other organizations).

 [GiveWell's board meeting page][gw], which also links to the audio as well as attachment PDFs.